Racially motivated emergency call: United States

-In May 2020 in New York City, Amy Cooper, a white woman, called police on black birdwatcher Christian Cooper (who is unrelated) after he asked her to put her dog on a leash.
-Amy was criminally charged after it was determined that Christian had not assaulted her, as claimed.
+In May 2020 in New York City, Amy Cooper, a white woman, called police on black birdwatcher Christian Cooper (no relation) after he asked her to put her dog on a leash.
+Amy was criminally charged after it was determined that Christian had not threatened her, as she had claimed.

+Legislation

 In June 2019, the state of Oregon passed a bill that would allow victims of discrimatory 911 calls to sue the caller for up to $250.
 In the wake of the Amy Cooper incident, the state of New York made racially motivated 911 callers liable for injunctive relief and damages caused by their call.
 In September 2020, New Jersey made it a crime to make discriminatory 911 calls.
 In October 2020, San Francisco unanimously passed the CAREN Act, an ordinance that bans false 911 calls motivated by racism or other forms of discrimination.
 California state senator Rob Bonta simultaneously introduced similar legislation at the state level to make racist 911 calls a hate crime.